PUBLIC CONSULTATION: GPSNR OPERATIONAL GUIDANCE FOR EUDR IN THE NATURAL RUBBER SUPPLY CHAIN

 Capacity Building Working Group

-After the kick-off of the GAPs coaching project in Indonesia with SNV and Koltiva, the group is busy in the development of GPSNR’s knowledge sharing platform, which includes smallholder interviews, compiling and assessing responses of member surveys and holding focus group discussions.
+The group is currently busy in the development of GPSNR’s knowledge sharing platform, which includes smallholder interviews, compiling and assessing responses of member surveys and holding focus group discussions in May 2022.
 At the same time, they are working on advancing Capacity Building plans for Indonesia, Thailand and Côte d’Ivoire.
+For capacity building efforts in Indonesia, the group has formed two Task Forces under the Indonesia Subgroup to advance Budwood Garden and Disease Fighting strategies.

 Shared Responsibility Working Group